rajveermakkar/Nimbus-Systems-JustBet/ROUTES.md

 - For creating or updating auctions, required fields are specified in the body.
 Refer to the endpoint description for details.
 - Seller endpoints require the user to have an approved seller role.
 - Admin endpoints require the user to have an admin role.
+- Auction rejection requires a `rejectionReason` field in the request body to provide explanation for the rejection.
+- The stats endpoint returns comprehensive data including user counts (buyers, sellers, pending requests) and auction counts (pending, approved, rejected, closed) for both live and settled auctions.

 ---